BookingBug/dev.bookingbug.com/docs/rest-api/index.md

 The company ID is a unique identifier that identifies the company.
 To find your company ID please follow the steps below:

-1. Login to your account
+1. Login to your BookingBug Environment using an account with parent-level privileges
 2. Click on the cog icon on top right hand corner
 3. Click on **Advanced Settigns** on the left hand side
 4. Click on **API Settings**